 Unless you live a truly outrageous distance apart (e.g. there are more than 82 Burger Kings between you) a phone dump isn't fine.
 As for text dumping: just, no. For a start you have zero idea what the other person is doing.
 One now happily married guy told me this story: "My dog had been ill for a little while when we decided to have him put down.
 I was waiting in a room, I'd just filled out some forms and my sister was on the way.
 Anyway, they came to get me, so I could be there when they did it.
 And just as I stood up to go, my phone vibrated with a text from my girlfriend, telling me she 'couldn't do this any more'."
 Another woman found out that her fiancee was leaving her via a voicemail: "I listened to it about nine times in a row.
 What he said wasn't unreasonable, and if he'd told me that in person, or even over the phone, sure.
 But fucking voicemail?"

 So arrange a time where you can talk face-to-face – somewhere neutral and somewhere you won't be disturbed.
-And leave as little time as possible between the arranging and the meeting, so as to minimise the time spent agonising on both sides.
+And leave as little time as possible between the arranging and the meeting, so as to minimize the time spent agonizing on both sides.

 Don't Do It On a Picnic